clickingbuttons/polygon_io/README.md

 Rust [Polygon.io](https://polygon.io) client that verifies timestamps are in queried ranges and uses nanoseconds.
 Converts to EST for equities.
 Built on ureq and chrono.

+Currently not documented and imports are a little wonky.
+These may be fixed in a future breaking change release.

+Currently only uses REST but websockets support is planned.

 ## Endpoints